 Gaussian is an electronic structure modeling program that Yale has licensed for its HPC clusters.
-The latest version is Gaussian 09, and only that version is currently installed on Yale’s clusters.
+To see available versions of Guassian on the cluster, run:

 When running Gaussian, it is recommended that users request exclusive access to allocated nodes (e.g., by requesting 8 cpus per node) and that they specify the largest possible memory allocation for the number of nodes requested.
 In addition, in most cases, the scratch storage location (set by the environment variable GAUSS_SCRDIR) should be on the local parallel file system of the cluster, rather than in the user’s home directory.

-Before running Gaussian 09, you must set up a number of environment variables.
-This is accomplished most easily by loading the Gaussian 09 module file using:
+Before running Gaussian, you must set up a number of environment variables.
+This is accomplished most easily by loading the Gaussian module file using:

 $ par_g09 [num_proc_shared] < g09_input > g09_output

-When included in a PBS script, par_g09 will set the following Gaussian 09 input variables:
+When included in a submission script, par_g09 will set the following Gaussian input variables:

 %LindaWorkers: List of nodes that will act as parallel workers during parallel portions of the Gaussian computations.
 The list is created automatically based on the nodes allocated to the particular job.
 Workers communicate using the Network Linda system provided with the Gaussian software.